sourcegraph/about/handbook/communication/index.md

 # Communication

+We're an [all-remote](../../company/remote/index.md) company, with teammates from all around the world and (soon) no primary office.
+To make this work, we

 ## Sources of truth

 These places are the source of truth for information at Sourcegraph.
 Information in these places is expected to be accurate and up-to-date: